-In situations where a reaction is too slow or when two immiscible or viscous liquids are present requiring a high agitation rate, several Continuous Stirred Tank Reactors (CSTRs) may be connected together forming a cascade, or inline series.
+In situations where a reaction is too slow or when two immiscible or viscous liquids are present requiring a high agitation rate, several Continuous Stirred Tank Reactors (CSTRs) may be connected together forming a cascade.

 A Continuous Stirred Tank Reactor (CSTR) assumes ideal mixing and thus, is the complete opposite of a Plug Flow Reactor (PFR).